khalid-kifayat/khalid-kifayat/README.md

  </p>

 - 👀 I’m currently doing Hands-On Projects on DevOps tools like, Docker, Kubernetes, Terraform, Terraform, Jenkins, Promethus, Grafana,  and obviously Git 🤠.
-- 🌱 Excellent skills on Linux/Debian (Ubuntu), Shell scripting, Windows OS.
+- 🌱 Ai-chatbots in Google Dialogueflow, Amazon Alexa using python, streamlit, llama2, Mistral-7B etc.
 - 👯 Designing some cool web pages with the help of HTML, CSS, JS.
 - ⚡️ My youtube channel - DevOps with KK - with some of realtime HandsOn Labs.
 Coudnt make new stuff with time shortage, but will.
 - ❓  You can Ask me about DevOps, Docker, Kubernetes, Ansible, Terraform, Jenkins, Git, HTML, CSS, JS.